AntonioGuerriero/academic_webpage/content/publication/2020-ICSE/index.md

 ---
-title: 'Assessing Black-box Test Case Generation Techniques for Microservices'
+title: 'Learning-to-rank vs ranking-to-learn: Strategies for regression testing in continuous integration'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here